 The Sandler Center wants to ensure you enjoy your event from start to finish.
 We are always striving to have the most adaptable and accessible entertainment building.

-Features for Patrons with Disabilities
+Features For Patrons With Disabilities

-In addition to the main entrance, Bank and Commerce Street are also wheelchair accessible.
+In addition to the main entrance, Bank and Commerce Street enterances are also wheelchair accessible.
 Once inside the Sandler Center, elevators are available to provide access between levels.

 For your convenience, there are several available parking lots within walking distance of the Sandler Center.
 Accessible parking is available in all of the parking lots surrounding the Sandler Center.
-In order to park in the spaces reserved for disabled guests, the vehicle must have a state issued handicapped window pass, sticker, or license plate.
+In order to park in the spaces reserved for disabled guests, the vehicle must have a state-issued handicapped window pass, sticker, or license plate.